Ethiopia declares state of emergency to curb spread of COVID-19

-Ethiopian Prime Minister Abiy Ahmed on Wednesday declared a state of emergency in the country to help curb the spread of the new coronavirus, his office said on Twitter.
+Ethiopian Prime Minister Abiy Ahmed on Wednesday declared a state of emergency to help curb the spread of the new coronavirus, his office said on Twitter.

-"Considering the gravity of the #COVID19, the government of Ethiopia has enacted the State of Emergency," Abiy's office said.
-Africa's second-most populous nation at more than 110 million, Ethiopia has recorded 52 cases of COVID-19, the disease caused by the novel coronavirus, and two deaths.
+"Considering the gravity of the #COVID19, the government of Ethiopia has enacted a State of Emergency," Abiy's office said.
+Africa's second most populous nation at more than 110 million, Ethiopia has recorded 52 cases of COVID-19, the disease caused by the novel coronavirus, and two deaths.

 Authorities have already taken a series of measures to stem the spread including closing schools, banning public gatherings and requiring most employees to work from home.
-The prime minister did not mention what additional steps would be taken under the state of emergency.
+The prime minister did not mention what additional steps would be taken under the state of emergency but the attorney general's office said the period would last five months.
+Anyone who violates any rules and measures imposed under the state of emergency faces up to three years in prison or a fine of up to 200,000 Ethiopian birr ($6,149.40), according to the attorney general's office. ($1 = 32.5235 birr)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)